SCCapstone/MVB/index.md

 When installing Unity, make sure `Android Build Support` is selected.

 ### Setup Android Studio
-* Open Android Studio and click `Configure` at the bottom right and select `SDK Manager`.
+* Open Android Studio and click `Configure` at the bottom right and select `SDK Manager`
 * Under `SDK Platforms`, make sure to check and install `API Level` 21 - 28 or from Android 5.0 up to the latest.
 (Currently 7) and click Apply.
 Installation can take up to several hours.

 * Move over to `SDK Tools` and select `Show Package Details` and install 28.0.2 or the latest.